Sales and use tax (SUT)

 Every corporation must substantially satisfy its personal property tax liability, if any, through estimated tax payments.
 The amount of estimated taxes should be paid in equal instalments on the 15th day of August, November, February, and May of the taxable year of the corporation.
 The estimated payments should equal or exceed 90% of the actual personal property tax for the year or 100% of the personal property tax as reflected in the personal property tax return for the preceding taxable year, whichever is less.
 Any tax not covered by the estimated tax payments should be paid along with the personal property tax return.
 Failure to pay the tax by the due dates indicated above may result in a penalty of 10% of the instalment due.

-A 5% statutory discount is available if 100% of the personal property tax, as reflected in the personal property tax return for the preceding taxable year, is made by the first instalment date (15 August).
+A 5% statutory discount is available if 100% of the personal property tax, as reflected in the personal property tax return for the preceding taxable year, is made by the last instalment date (15 May).

 In general, all personal property not specifically exempted, including cash, finished goods inventory, supplies, and depreciable property, is subject to the tax.
 The personal property tax is generally based on the book value of the asset as of 1 January.
 Finished goods inventory, however, is assessed on the average of the monthly balances for the 12-month period preceding 1 January of each year.